larrynorcrossva/pie-local-development/README.md

 # NOTE: This is a stripped down version of the Docker Local Development (https://coderepo.mobilehealth.va.gov/projects/DEV/repos/docker-local-development/browse) code that ONLY stands up the services required for VAR-related development

 ##VAR Development Environment Setup
+For best performance, it is recommended you allocate 10GB to Docker in a machine of a minimum 16GB available RAM.
-The stack is broken down into five main components
+The stack is broken down into five main components:

 - NextGen Core Infrastructure (long-running)
 - Fixtures (Mock Databases) (long-running)